zboyco/sshx/README.md

 With no command, sshx will display a list of all saved connections.

 Available commands:
   new           Create a new SSH connection
+  --help, -h    Display this help message
 ```